aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --aspnetCoreVersion             ASP.NET Core version (2.0.0, 2.0.1 or 2.1.0-*).
 Default is 2.1.0-*.
   --session                       A logical identifier to group related jobs.
   --description                   The description of the job.
   --clientThreads                 Number of threads used by client.
+Default is 32.
   --connections                   Number of connections used by client.
+Default is 256.
   --duration                      Duration of test in seconds.
+Default is 15.
   --headers                       Predefined set of headers (Plaintext, Json, Html, None).
 Default is Html.
   --header                        Header added to request. (e.g., "Host=localhost") --method                        HTTP method of the request.
 Default is GET.